santiberna/santiberna.github.io/content/projects/blossom.md

   - "⌛Duration: 16 weeks"
   - "💻Platforms: Windows and PS5"

+Summary: "
-Summary: "Team project where I worked on **Level loading and Serialization**, **Procedural placement of objects** using texture masks and perlin noise, **Editor GUI** for editing a scene, all for creating amazing nature landscapes with minimal manual work."
+    Team project where I mainly worked on:

+    - **Level loading and Serialization**

+    - **Procedural placement of objects** using texture masks and perlin noise

+    - **Editor GUI** for editing a nature scene.
+    "
 ---

 ## Introduction